Skip to main content

 • Document any open claims.
 If you have any open claims with the non-renewing carrier, make sure they are fully documented.
 Obtain copies of all correspondence, estimates, and payments.
 If the carrier is subsequently placed in conservation or liquidation, having your own records will be essential.

-• Consider consulting a public adjuster or attorney.
+• Consider consulting a Public Adjuster or attorney.
 If you have an open claim with a carrier you suspect may be heading toward insolvency, professional assistance can help ensure your claim is properly documented and positioned before the transition to CIGA.

 Practical Guidance for Policyholders